rahulkalpsts107/raunix/README.md

 All code in this repository is subject to the terms in the LICENSE document.

+Raunix will be completely documented over the course of development in /doc folder

 Raunix is built over BasicOS and all credit goes to Aun-Ali Zaidi to help startup and build on this.
 Follow here : https://github.com/aunali1/BasicOS